Sunak welcomes ‘critical’ pause in Israel-Hamas war

 Prime Minister Rishi Sunak said it was ‘the first step’ towards the release of all hostages Hamas took in the October 7 attack on Israel.

-The long-anticipated four-day pause in fighting between Israeli forces and Hamas began early on Friday, with the militants pledging to free 50 of the around 240 hostages held in Gaza in return for Palestinians imprisoned in Israel.
+Hamas freed 13 hostages on Friday, according to Israeli media, with dozens of Palestinians imprisoned in Israel to be released in exchange.

+They are the first of 50 hostages captured by the militant group seven weeks ago to be released in stages during the four-day pause in fighting between Israeli forces and the militant group which began early on Friday.

-The Prime Minister said the UK will work with partners in the region to “make sure that this deal sticks”, amid expectations it will see more life-saving humanitarian aid enter Gaza.
+The Prime Minister said the UK will work with partners in the region to “make sure that this deal sticks”, as more life-saving humanitarian aid began entering Gaza as part of the agreement.

-If it continues, it would be the first significant halt in the conflict that erupted after Hamas’s deadly attack on Israel on October 7.
+It marks the first significant halt in the conflict that erupted after Hamas’s deadly attack on Israel on October 7, in which it took about 240 hostages.

+The first group to be released, expected to be women and children, were on their way out of Gaza with the Red Cross, Israeli media reported.

+Thailand said 12 of its nationals held by Hamas in Gaza were also freed on Friday.

-Foreign Secretary Lord David Cameron is visiting the Occupied Palestinian Territories to meet Palestinian leaders and commit a further £30 million in aid for the people of Gaza.
+Foreign Secretary Lord Cameron was visiting the Occupied Palestinian Territories to meet Palestinian leaders and commit a further £30 million in aid for the people of Gaza.

-On the second day of his trip to the region to advocate adherence to the new agreement on all sides, the former prime minister was pictured at the West Bank with representatives from aid agencies.
+On the second day of his trip to the region to advocate adherence to the new agreement on all sides, the former prime minister also spoke to aid agencies about their humanitarian response in the territory as well as settler violence in the West Bank.

 Mr Sunak told broadcasters: “We’ve consistently pushed for sustained humanitarian pauses so that we could get more aid into Gaza and get hostages out, so this is a very welcome development.